-The level of collaboration was the same for all the three dimensions - Information Sharing (IS), Decision Synchronisation (DS) and Incentive Alignment (IA) - when the weaker form of integration was analysed.
+The level of collaboration was the same for all the three dimensions- Information Sharing (IS), Decision Synchronisation (DS) and Incentive Alignment (IA)-when the weaker form of integration was analysed.
 No difference existed between those companies having long-term contracts with other members of the supply chain and those who had not.
+Higher collaboration is not related to higher level of formalisation of the supply chain relationship.

-On the other hand, those companies that exhibit the stricter form of integration (through ownership) are those where the DS dimension is rated at a higher level: the analysis of variance show statistically significant differences at the 0.05 level.
+On the other hand, those companies that exhibit the stricter form of integration (through ownership) are those where the DS dimension is rated at a higher level: the analysis of variance shows statistically significant differences at the 0.05 level.
 All other dimensions have higher but not statistically significant scores.

+Nevertheless, when considering each dimension of the collaboration index separately, the level of integration seemed to have an influence.
 Joint decisions on product assortment, demand forecast, order exceptions, development of QMS and traceability, marketing plans, pricing policy, availability level, inventory requirements, optimal order quantity, technical change/R&D, and origin of raw materials are more likely to be made by highly integrated than non-integrated companies.